Codezz-ops/PackageManager/README.md

 ### Usage

-Once you have GPM installed, you can use it as follows:
+Once you have WhaleC installed, you can use it as follows:

 ```
 # Example usage
-gpm install <package-name>
+whalec install <image>
 ```

 ## Features
 - Cross-platform support
 - Simple and lightweight

-## Future Updates
-- [ ] Add GUI

 ## Contributing
 Feel free to contribute by opening issues or submitting pull requests.